 - higher value bitumen-derived crude oil while simultaneously permanently removing carbon, sulphur and impurities from the global fuel system

-- less diluent required for transportation and lower the downstream processing hydrogen and energy requirements resulting in lower greenhouse gas emissions
+- less diluent required for transportation and decreases the downstream processing hydrogen and energy requirements resulting in lower greenhouse gas emissions

-Decarbonization is a strategic focus area for technology development in Suncor – reliable, less energy intensive processes will be needed to realize the benefits.
+Decarbonization is a strategic focus area for technology development in Suncor – reliable, less energy-intensive processes will be needed to realize the benefits.
+An example of this is our paraffinic froth treatment process we have deployed at our Fort Hills mine.
 The result could be a higher value crude oil delivered at a lower cost and with a lower environmental impact from wells to wheels.

 Autonomous haul trucks operate using GPS, wireless communication and perceptive technologies.
 The trucks operate predictably and employ a suite of safety features like prescribed route mapping and obstacle detection systems.
 They also reduce interaction between people and equipment which decreases incident rates and injury potential.
 Trucks used to support Suncor’s operations are designed to operate in either an autonomous or manual mode.

-While Suncor is the first company in Canada to deploy the equipment, this technology is used commercially in mining environments across Australia, the United States and Chile.
+While Suncor is the first company in Canada to deploy the equipment, this technology is used commercially in mining environments across Australia and Chile.

 Evaluations have shown the technology offers many advantages over existing truck and shovel operations, including enhanced safety performance, better operating efficiency and lower operating costs.

 The implementation of AHS will change roles and required skill sets for some employees at Suncor's operations over time.
-A staged approach to deployment will allow the company to deliberately focus on each mine and apply lessons from one to the next.
+A staged approach to deployment will allow the company to deliberately focus on each mining area and apply lessons from one to the next.